Mod-$p$ Galois representations not arising from abelian varieties: Embedding problem

 \section{Embedding problem}

+Recall the subgroup $N$ contained in the normalizer of a non-split Cartan subgroup of $\GSp(2d,\F_p)$, defined in \cref{sec:cartan}.
 In this section, we show the existence of a number field $K$ with $\Gal(K|\Q) \simeq N$, such that the similitude character of $N$ cuts out the subfield $\Q(\zeta_p) \subset K$.

-When $p = 2$, $N$ was shown to be a semi-direct product of abelian groups in Section $\ref{cartan}$, and furthermore the similitude condition is trivial.
+When $p = 2$, $N$ is a semi-direct product of abelian groups as shown in \cref{sec:cartan}, and furthermore the similitude condition is trivial.
 Hence the existence of $K$ in this case is immediate from known results on Inverse Galois problem.
-For example, Shafarevich's theorem says that every solvable group is a Galois group over $\Q$, though it is too strong for our need.
+For example, Shafarevich's theorem \cite{Safarevic} says that every solvable group is a Galois group over $\Q$, though it is too strong for our purpose.

-When $p$ is odd, Shafarevich's theorem again yields that $N$ is a Galois group over $\Q$ since it is solvable.
+For the rest of this section let $p$ be an odd prime.
+Shafarevich's theorem again says that $N$ is a Galois group over $\Q$ since it is solvable.
 But this is not enough since we need additionally that our number field have $\Q(\zeta_p)$ as the appropriate subfield.
-So we are forced to study the following embedding problem
+So we need to study the embedding problem